testndev/articles/testing/300-web-app-testing-tools-benchmark.md

 - the standard [WebDriver](https://w3c.github.io/webdriver/), which is a W3C standard for browser automation.
 - [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) or CDP.
 It's used by Playwright.
 It can be also used with WebdriverIO
-- for Cypress, it is not a protocol, but a library that runs inside the browser
+- for Cypress, it is not a protocol, but a library that runs inside the browser.
+It is not based on WebDriver.

 > ⚠️ to be completed